peckb1/advent-of-code/README.md

 #### 2019

 * Day 07
   * This one took me a hot minute to figure out how I wanted to have the amplifiers talk to each other constantly.
+* Day 09
+  * Although just another operation for the Intcode computer, the self checking baked into the input is super impressive

 #### 2021